Department of Nursing

-Whether you are attending college for the first time, you already have a bachelor’s degree in another field, or you are a practicing nurse looking to take on more leadership responsibilities, the ASU Nursing Department has an educational track for you.
+Whether you are attending college for the first time, you already have a bachelor’s degree in another field, or you are a practicing nurse looking to take on more leadership responsibilities, the ASU Department of Nursing has an educational track for you.
 View the Available Programs list to find a program that fits your needs.